Accessibility Tools

 Post-Procedure Care following PRP Injections

 After the injection, it is normal to feel some discomfort for up to a week at the injection site.
+This is particularly common when PRP is injected into the elbow for tennis elbow or golfer's elbow.

 You may use cryotherapy or cold compression to help alleviate your symptoms.